frankkennedy/franciskennedy-digital-portfolio/Index.md

 ## What I do
 - Create collaborative learning work environments
-- Encourage extreme ownership and discipline to drive result
+- Encourage extreme ownership and discipline to drive results
 - Challenge myself and others to continuously improve

 ## Featured Projects